 Capital assets are recorded at cost at the date of acquisition or fair value at the date of gift.
 The District's capitalization policy includes all items with a unit cost of \$5,000 (for equipment) and an estimated useful life of greater than one year.
 Buildings, renovations to buildings, and infrastructure, that cost more than \$150,000, and land improvements that cost more than \$100,000, and significantly increase the value, or extend the useful life of the structure, are capitalized.
 Routine repair and maintenance costs are charged to operating expenses in the year in which the expense is incurred.
-Depreciation of equipment and vehicles, facilities, and other physical properties is provided using the straight-line method over the estimated useful life.
+Depreciation of equipment and vehicles, facilities, and other physical properties is provided using the straight-line method over the estimated useful lives of the respective assets, or in the case of assets acquired under capital leases, the shorter of the lease term or useful life.
 Costs for construction in progress are capitalized when incurred.